I-2-4-40.Administrative Res Judicata

 H. Partial Dismissal of an RH

-The ALJ may dismiss an RH with respect to one or more issues on the basis of administrative res judicata and still make or issue a decision on remaining issues.
-In such a case, the ALJ should issue a decision that also dismisses the RH with respect to the previously adjudicated issues.
+The ALJ may dismiss an RH with respect to one or more issues on the basis of administrative res judicata and still make or issue a decision on any remaining issues.
+In such a case, the ALJ will issue a decision that also dismisses the RH with respect to the previously adjudicated issues.

-I. Rights of the Same Party—Substitute Parties
+I. Rights of the Same Party — Substitute Parties

 For administrative res judicata to apply, the claim must involve the rights of the same party.
 Generally, when a subsequent application is filed, it is filed by the same individual that filed the original application.
 However, when the original party dies and there is a substitute party, issues may arise in determining whether administrative res judicata applies.